JasonForJoy/BRIEF/README.md

 ## News

-🔥 We released the training and evaluation code and the training data.
+🔥 We released the training and evaluation code, the model checkpoint, and the training data.